livoras/gowork/README.md

 ## function is first-class in golang
 Function is first-class in golang.
 You use them as value, return value, parameter as normal variables.

+## channels
+Channels are communication pipes between goroutines which is used to pass data.